Surya (2023 film)

 Surya is a 2023 Indian Marathi-language action drama film directed by Hasnain Hyderabadwala and produced by SP Motion Pictures.
 Surya was released in theaters on 6 January 2023.
-Hemant Birje of 1985 Hindi Adventures of Tarzan was made his Marathi film debut with this film.
+Hemant Birje of 1985 Hindi Adventures of Tarzan fame made his Marathi film debut with this film.

 Plot

 Champak tries to pull off a crooked scheme with the help of Mumbai don Razak Bhai and his accomplices.
 But Surya's entire family dies trying to oppose them.